wuc9521/CS-scholars-report/sync/sections/impl.typ

 === Database

 We use `PostgreSQL` deployed on a Ubuntu server.
-Our database combined with our Postgres DBMS stores the data and out stored procedures, processes SQL queries.
+Our database combined with our PostgreSQL DBMS stores the data and out stored procedures, processes SQL queries.

 We used stored procedures for functionalities that have many parameters and require detailed checks and multiple inserts.
 For example this is the stored procedure used to insert a new scholar:

 ```sql
 CREATE OR REPLACE FUNCTION AddNewPerson(
  p_name VARCHAR(100),